Frequently Asked Questions

-Cell phones can be used during your stay in your postpartum room.
+Yes, cell phones can be used during your stay in your postpartum room.
 Each room does have a phone that can be used to place a local call at any time.
-A calling card is needed for long-distance calls.
-Friends and family may reach your room by calling the hospital's main number and then ask for your room.
+Friends and family may reach your room by calling the hospital's patient information number at 617-789-2780 and then ask for you.

 How many visitors can I have in my postpartum room?

 - Labor & Delivery Unit: Two support people are allowed*.
 Doulas are considered members of the care team and not counted in this number.

 - Mother Baby Unit (Post Partum): You are allowed two designated visitors* (including your support person and one additional visitor).
 Visitors may swap out per the birthing person's request.

 *If the patient is COVID positive, only one visitor will be allowed with no swapping.

 Our current overnight visitor policy during the COVID-19 pandemic is that one adult support person will be permitted to stay with the patient.
 This support person can come and go from the hospital.

 Please remember to notify staff immediately if you or your support person develop any flu-like symptoms (fever, cough, or shortness of breath).

 Can my baby “room in” with me?